tdwg/website/conferences/2026/index.md

 </div>

 <div class="alert alert-info" markdown="1">
-**TDWG 2026 has now started.** If joining online, head to Whova go to the current session and join the streaming.
+**TDWG 2026 has now started!** If joining online, head to Whova go to the current session and join the streaming.
 </div>

 <div class="float-end ms-5 img-fluid">